Arkansas Military and Veterans Benefits

 Arkansas Game and Fish Commission, Resident Disabled Military Veteran Lifetime License Application

-Arkansas Resident Disabled Veteran Lifetime Fishing License ($1.50): This license allows 100% totally and permanently disabled Veterans to fish at Family fishing locations.
+Arkansas Resident Disabled Veteran Lifetime Fishing License ($1.50): This lifetime license authorizes 100% totally and permanently disabled resident Veterans to fish all Arkansas state waters.
 A Resident Trout Permit must be purchased to fish for trout in certain locations.

-Arkansas Resident Disabled Veteran Lifetime Hunting License ($1.50): This license allows 100% totally and permanently disabled Veterans to hunt all game species during open seasons and to take a total bag limit of deer.
+Arkansas Resident Disabled Veteran Lifetime Hunting License ($1.50): This lifetime license authorizes100% totally and permanently disabled resident Veterans to hunt all game species during open seasons and to take a total bag limit of deer.
 It also allows Veterans to hunt furbearers.
 Six deer tags and two turkey tags are included with this license.

-Arkansas Resident Disabled Veteran Lifetime Combination License ($3): This license provides the same benefits as the Arkansas Resident Disabled Veteran Lifetime Hunting License and the Arkansas Resident Disabled Veteran Lifetime Fishing License.
+Arkansas Resident Disabled Veteran Lifetime Combination License ($3): This license offers 100% totally and permanently disabled resident Veterans the same benefits as the Arkansas Resident Disabled Veteran Lifetime Hunting License and the Arkansas Resident Disabled Veteran Lifetime Fishing License.

 Arkansas Retired Service Member Hunting and Fishing Benefits: The Arkansas Game and Fish Commission offers several hunting and fishing benefits to resident, retired Service members.
 Retired Service members must be 60 years old or older and provide proof of military retirement.
 All retired Service member licenses also require proof of at least one year of Arkansas residency.
 This license can be applied for at any Arkansas Fish and Game Commission Regional Office or by mail to the Arkansas Game and Fish Commission, Little Rock Office: